Skip to Content

 Is It Possible to Expunge a DUI Record in Florida?

-What Are the Costs Associated with a DUI Conviction?
+What Are the Costs Associated With a DUI Conviction?

 Why Choose Tinny, Meyer & Piccarreto, P.A. for DUI Defense in Clearwater?

-Call (727) 245-9009 to schedule a free consultation today with our Clearwater DUI defense attorney!
+Call (727) 245-9009 to schedule a free consultation today with a Clearwater DUI attorney!

 Our Promise to You